Vote now! The newest nominees for Peoria Journal Star Student of the Week

 Here are the nominees for the Journal Star's Student of the Week award.

 The Journal Star's student of the week poll is at the bottom of the list of nominees.
 You can vote once per hour until it closes.
-Last week's winner was Corniya Wilson of Richwoods High School.
+Last week's winner was Gerrell Trapps of Manual High School.

 While the voting is happening this week for the current nominees, school officials still can nominate students for next week by sending information to our email at studentoftheweek@pjstar.com.